 In all seriousness, ever since I was 13 years old, I have wanted to write.
 And I did write then—but there was no audience with whom to share the writing (except with my patient friends).
 Blogging allows us such a great opportunity to write for an audience that appreciates and shares a similar spirit.
 At this point, I’ve written thousands of blog posts and it’s become part of who I am now.
 I can’t imagine not having this outlet.

 While an undergraduate at Towson University, I got a job working for the Baltimore Orioles in public relations.
 After college, I stayed with the ballclub for 13 years and was the assistant director of community relations and then director of publishing.
 Helping to plan the move from Memorial Stadium to Camden Yards was a thrill; afterwards, helping to plan the 1993 All-Star Game, Cal Ripken’s 2131 Celebration, and the events surrounding the back-to-back playoff years in 1996 and 1997, were some of the highlights of my career working in the sport.
 My work as editor of the Cal Ripken Commemorative Publication, which celebrated Ripken’s tying and breaking of Lou Gehrig’s consecutive games streak record, was the pinnacle of my career in baseball.

 I love fashion, and when my kids were little, I became certified as a fashion consultant and helped women (and some men) build wardrobes that suited their lifestyles.
 I’ve always loved fashion and clothes, and even had the opportunity to go to New York Fashion Week twice.
 That’s why I added a category of fashion just for fun!
 My philosophy on fashion is that clothing is an extension of our personalities.
 So my mantra is this: wear whatever makes you feel good about yourself!

-I love writing, and that’s why you’ll see me so often on A Cup of Candor.
-I hope you’ll follow along and join in and comment.
+I love writing, and that’s why you’ll see me so often on Steph’s Scribe.
+Feel free to follow along and join in and comment.

 A W A R D S F O R M Y N O V E L S